A major kernel vulnerability is going to slow down all Intel processors

 Microsoft has been working on a patch since November.
 Apple is also working on a similar fix.

 The bad news is that the Kernel Page Table Isolation fix makes everything run slower on Intel x86 processors.
-AMD said that its processor are not subject to the vulnerability.
+AMD said that its processors are not subject to the vulnerability.
 So if your computer appears slower than it should be, it’s because it is.Featured Image: Christiaan Colen/Flickr UNDER A CC BY-SA 2.0 LICENSE

 0